-Navigating CSRD for freight forwarders: Preparing for emissions reporting
+CSRD requirements for freight forwarders: Preparing shippers for emissions reporting

 The Corporate Sustainability Reporting Directive (CSRD) has come into force in the EU, potentially impacting over 50,000 businesses inside and outside the bloc.

 If you’re a freight forwarder, this regulation will affect you and your customers, so you’ll need to start planning now to ensure you’re prepared for its impact.
-In this blog post, we’ll tell you everything you need to know about how CSRD will concern you as a freight forwarder, your customers and other players in the supply chain so you can best prepare for upcoming emissions reporting requirements in the EU.
+In this blog post, we’ll tell you everything you need to know about CSRD reporting, including how you can help your customers meet their CSRD requirements.

 The CSRD is a significant regulatory framework enacted by the European Union Council at the end of 2022 that supersedes the existing Non-Financial Reporting Directive (NFRD).
 The first set of businesses impacted by the CSRD will be those currently covered by the NFRD (large enterprises), with small and medium enterprises (SMEs) as well as non-EU companies requiring participation at later dates (2026 and 2028, with reporting due in 2027 and 2029).